cescoffier/certificate-generator/README.md

-# Certificate Generator
+# 🔐 Certificate Generator

-An API and a Maven plugin to generate certificates.
+A Java API, a Junit 5 extension and a Maven plugin to generate (self-signed) certificates.
 The main goal is to provide an easy way to generate self-signed certificates for testing purposes.
-Thus, the test can used the generated certificates to test the application.
+Thus, the test can used the generated certificates to verify the application.

 ## Features